 Prerequisite: TE646 and written or electronic permission of the advisor.
 Corequisite: TE641.
 The second phase of the internship where interns continue to translate academic theory into practice in a professional development school (PDS).
 This phase of the internship lasts the entire semester and is split between an elementary and a secondary placement.
 Interns teach under the supervision of Loyola PDS coordinators and experienced mentor teachers.
 A field study fee is charged.
-Pass/Fail methodologies, conducting a literature review, becoming a reflective practitioner, and analyzing data.
+Pass/Fail to Urban Education (3.00 cr.)
+Examines various qualitative approaches to urban education including participant observation, informal interviews, life history, and archival research.
+Encourages learning about the contributions and limitations of qualitative inquiry through a series of assignments based upon firsthand experiences completed in the local Baltimore community.
+Completion of a major project is required.